zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

    desired tiles on the building exterior or interior (replace `(O)ItemId1` with the actual qualified ID of your item):
    * `selph.ExtraAnimalConfig.CustomFeedSilo (O)ItemId1`: Put the currently
      held feed into storage, or show the current feed capacity.
+The item ID is *optional*; if not set it will accept all feed item that can be stored in the building (including vanilla hay).
+   * If you're adding modded feed capacity to the vanilla silo (see below), make sure to also convert its default building action to using this action
    * `selph.ExtraAnimalConfig.CustomFeedHopper (O)ItemId1`: Put into, or take
      the specified feed out of storage.
-Usable only inside an animal building.\
+Usable only inside an animal building.
+     As of 1.3.0 this tile action is optional - the default hay hopper will also work with modded feed.\
    Then, set the following field on your building's `CustomFields` map to specify the feed capacity provided by this building:
    * key : `selph.ExtraAnimalConfig.SiloCapacity.(O)ItemId1`